Logo Dark

 Handle State Management

 Use Vuex to manage global states like user sessions and shopping carts across pages.
 Vuex creates a store for state management.
-This is helpful when users buy items or add them to their cart.
+This helps make shopping super easy when people want to buy something or put things in their cart.

 Style the UI